David GlodShareholderTelephone: 617-556-3852Fax: 617-556-3890Email: email@example.com

 David Glod’s practice embraces a wide range of litigation and transactional work, with a particular focus on small to mid-sized businesses, startups, and entrepreneurship.

-His civil litigation practice primarily includes contract disputes, tort actions, collections, and complex land title claims.
-This practice is diverse and scalable, from claims as small as $10,000 to those ranging into the millions of dollars in damages.
-Mr. Glod has tried cases to juries in both state and federal courts.
-He is admitted to practice in the state and federal courts of Massachusetts, and has been admitted pro hac vice in the United States District Court for the District of Maine, and state courts in New Hampshire and Florida.
+His civil litigation practice primarily includes contract and employment disputes, securities matters, and complex land title claims.
+Mr. Glod has tried cases to juries in both state and federal courts and has also represented clients in SEC proceedings and FINRA arbitrations.
+He is admitted to practice in the state and federal courts of Massachusetts, and has been admitted pro hac vice in Florida, Maine and New Hampshire.

 Mr. Glod also handles transactional matters including business organization and finance, mergers and acquisitions, and contract negotiation and drafting.
 He is actively involved in counseling entrepreneurs and startups throughout the Boston innovation community, including through Rich May’s satellite office at WeWork Central Square.